ern0/posixino/README.md

 (thread, mutex),
 you may use `--std=c++11` compiler flag.

+The emulated timer interrupt resolution is now 1 ms, which is 1000 times longer than the real interrupts.
 Don't forget, timer interrupt emulation will be never as accurate as real timer interrupts.